Doctor of Philosophy

 The doctor of philosophy (PhD) degree signifies mastery of a broad discipline of learning together with demonstrated competence in a special field within that discipline.
 In addition to the common requirements below, PhD candidates must complete additional requirements specified by their program.

-All incoming GSAS PhD students must demonstrate English proficiency.
-Those who are non-native speakers of English and have not received their undergraduate degree from an English-speaking institution will have their English proficiency screened based on either the iBT TOEFL or IELTS Academic speaking score.
+All incoming Harvard Griffin GSAS PhD students must demonstrate English proficiency.
+Those who are non-native speakers of English and have not received their undergraduate degree from an English-speaking institution will have their English proficiency screened based on either the iBT TOEFL or IELTS academic speaking score.

 Tuition and Fees